Phlebotomy Training Program

 The registration fee is $204.50.
 Financial Aid is not available for the class as it is a non-credit certificate course.

-Students are required to get the following vaccinations as you will be asked to turn these into your instructor within the first week of class, with the exception of the 12-panel drug test.
-These are mandatory and no exceptions are allowed.
+You are required to get the vaccinations below.
+You will be asked to turn in proof of vaccination to the class instructor within the first week of class.
+These are mandatory, and no exceptions are allowed.
 You will not be allowed to complete the course without these.

-1. COVID Vaccination (1st and 2nd Vaccination OR 1-step Johnson & Johsnon)
+1. COVID Vaccination (first and second vaccination OR one-step Johnson & Johnson)

 3. Td OR TdaP (within the past 10 years)

-7. Flu Vaccination (If in class between September 1 and March 1)
+7. Flu (if your class is between Sept.
+1 and March 1)

-9. National Criminal Background Check - Your background check MUST be a National check, not a State or County check.
+2. National Criminal Background Check.
+Your background check must be a national check, not a state or county check.
 You may use any company that offers this service.
-For additional information, please click the following link: https://checkr.com/resources/articles/national-background-checks.
+For additional information, please click here.

-Dress Code Starting First Day: Dark Gray or Light Blue Scrubs, Closed-toe shoes with backs are required.
-Hair must be off shoulders and not touch your collar.
-Fingernails MUST NOT pass fingertips and NO artificial nails may be worn at any time during the course.
+Dress Code: You must wear dark gray or light blue scrubs and closed-toe shoes with backs.
+Hair must be off the shoulders and not touching your collar.
+Fingernails must not pass fingertips, and no artificial nails may be worn at any time during the course.

-For further questions about course requirements, please email Sarabeth Kilbreth at sekilbreth@gtcc.edu
+For more questions about course requirements, please email Sarabeth Kilbreth at sekilbreth@gtcc.edu.

 • The attendance policy is very strict.
-You may be dismissed from the program if you are absent more than once or tardy greater than 3 times during the Theory and Clinical portions of the class.
+You may be dismissed from the program if you are absent more than once or tardy more than three times during the Theory and Clinical portions of the class.
 You will be dismissed if you are more than five minutes late or absent during clinical.

-• You will be given one multiple-choice question final exam.
-You must score an 80% on the final in order to receive your certificate.
+• You will have a multiple-choice final exam.
+You must score an 80% to receive your certificate.

-• Disrespectful, interruptive, disruptive, impatient behavior toward the instructors, fellow students, staff or clinical staff will not be tolerated at any time.
+• Disrespectful, interruptive, disruptive, or impatient behavior toward the instructors, fellow students, staff, or clinical staff will not be tolerated.

 • You may be dismissed if you are caught cheating, suspected of alcohol or drug use on campus or before class.